eupedrosa/ros-venv/README.md

 Run `rosh run` in the environment root path, or any of its child directories, to launch a bash shell inside the virtual environment.

 #### Quickly launch a program
-You can, for example, run `re run roscore` to launch a `roscore` without stepping into a shell first.
+You can, for example, run `rosh run roscore` to launch a `roscore` without stepping into a shell first.
-Try `rosh run roscore` in one shell and `re run rviz` in another to verify that GL applications are working.
+Try `rosh run roscore` in one shell and `rosh run rviz` in another to verify that GL applications are working.

 ## Credits